CentOS

 most stable and customisable distributions of Linux.
 Many talented software

-developers like Ubuntu because it enables them to concentrate on specificqeg31yjlea9iv2mukixi95mzp
+developers like Ubuntu because it enables them to concentrate on specific

 interests within the operating system.
 Ubuntu is a fast-changing distribution